Big Creek Lake: History

-During the period from 1907 to 1940, the city of Mobile kept pace with providing water service for the population growth until the outbreak of World War II when it became increasingly apparent that the existing sources of supply were inadequate and undependable.
-A new source was necessary not only because of lack of sufficient quantity, but because the water sheds of Clear and Three Mile Creeks were becoming more urbanized and the quality of the supply was endangered.
+From 1907 to 1940, the city of Mobile kept pace with providing water service for the population growth until the outbreak of World War II when it became increasingly apparent that the existing sources of supply were inadequate and undependable.
+A new source was necessary not only because of a lack of sufficient quantity but because the water sheds of Clear and Three Mile Creeks were becoming more urbanized and the quality of the supply was endangered.
 The source of supply recommended by the Mobile Water Works to the City and Planning Commissions was Big Creek, in the western part of Mobile County.
-The Big Creek project was placed in service in 1952 at a cost of about $7,000,000 including land, dams, pumphouse, reservoir and pipelines.
+The Big Creek project was placed in service in 1952 at about $7,000,000 including land, dams, a pumphouse, a reservoir, and pipelines.
 Construction required two years.

-The Big Creek impoundment was named J. B. Converse Reservoir in 1987, but is commonly referred to as "Big Creek Lake".
+The Big Creek impoundment was named J. B. Converse Reservoir in 1987, and is often referred to as "Big Creek Lake".
 The pumping station was named S. Palmer Gaillard Pumping Station.

 Water is delivered from the 3600 acre lake and pumping station by pipes to two reservoirs where it is diverted either to domestic or industrial use.
-The reservoirs are at an elevation of 220 ft (67 m) and industrial water is delivered by gravity to industry at an elevation of about 25 ft (8 m).
+The reservoirs are at an elevation of 220 ft (67 m) and industrial water is delivered by gravity to the industry at an elevation of about 25 ft (8 m).
 The industrial water line extends from the filter plant northward about 7 mi (11 km) to the industrial sites at Magazine Point.
 Pumps at Big Creek Lake provide treated water to Mobile and untreated water to local industries such as chemical plants and paper mills.